Pine Mountain Settlement School

 Elizabeth C. Hench (1869-1939) was the Secretary of the Board of Trustees at Pine Mountain Settlement School from 1914 until 1931 [?].
 She was the champion of the farm at the School in its early years and almost single-handedly responsible for establishing the Ayrshire herd during the years when the School supported and depended on a dairy.
 An accomplished writer, Hench’s correspondence is always spirited.

-She was born in Carlisle, in Perry County, Pennsylvania on the 26th of May 1869 [?] and was educated at Miss Florence Baldwin’s School in Bryn Mawr, Pennsylvania, near her home.
-She then attended the University of Michigan from 1893-1895, finally earning her Ph.B degree (Bachelor of Philosophy) in the second semester of 1895.
+She was born in Carlisle, in Perry County, Pennsylvania, on the 26th of May 1869 [?] and was educated at Miss Florence Baldwin’s School in Bryn Mawr, Pennsylvania, near her home.
+She then attended the University of Michigan from 1893-1895, finally earning her Ph.B degree in 1895.

 Joy was a cow.
 She was the first of a long line of cows that had names that grew from the name “Joy” and that formed the Ayrshire herd at Pine Mountain.
 The COW LETTERS, (1927-1933) are a series of “Dear Friend” appeals for donations to support the herd.
 Her appeals are among the most entertaining documents generated by any board member and represent one of the most successful campaigns to raise money for the school’s farm.